Main | Lectures | News | Resources | Notices | Syllabus | Grades

 Description

 Lecture: This course is an overview of our current understanding of the universe, and can be divided in four parts.
-We start with an overview of some of the main observational facts on the sky and the most important stages in the history of astronomy, and discuss a few physics concepts that are often used in astronomy, like the force of gravity, light and radiation, and how telescopes work.
-We then study in more detail the Sun and the Solar System, including our Moon, the other planets and their satellites, smaller objects such as asteroids and comets, and the formation of the Solar System.
-In the third part we discuss other stars and objects in our Milky Way galaxy, and we conclude in the fourth part with an overview of other galaxies and the evolution of the universe as a whole.
-Current astronomy news will also be discussed on a regular basis, as well as highlights of the summer sky.
+(1) We start with an overview of some of the main observational facts on the sky and the most important stages in the history of astronomy, and discuss a few physics concepts that are often used in astronomy, like the force of gravity, light and radiation, and how telescopes work.
+(2) We then study in more detail the Sun and the Solar System, including our Moon, the other planets and their satellites, smaller objects such as asteroids and comets, and the formation of the Solar System.
+(3) In the third part we discuss other stars and objects in our Milky Way galaxy, their classification and how they form and evolve.
+(4) We conclude with an overview of other galaxies and the evolution of the universe as a whole.
+Current astronomy news and highlights of the summer and Fall sky will also be discussed on a regular basis.

 A number of astronomical facts will be discussed in the course, and students will be expected to learn the main ones, as well as get a feeling for the length and time scales involved in astronomical phenomena.
-However, this is not a memorization course, and it will try to present science as an activity in which one figures things out, a way of looking at the universe rather than a set of facts to memorize.
-In the long run, understanding the connections between facts is more important than knowing the facts themselves, and students may be tested on their understanding of those connections and their thinking skills with questions that require short explanations or some amount of reasoning.
-In addition, although no specific math skills will be assumed, students will be expected to become somewhat familiar with the way numbers are used in science, by doing simple calculations in the lab; teaching assistants will be there to help.
+However, this is not a memorization course, and it will try to present science as an activity in which one figures things out, a way of looking at the universe rather than a set of facts to remember.
+In the long run, understanding the connections between facts is more important than knowing the facts themselves.
+Students will be tested on their understanding of those connections both in class, with questions that require some amount of reasoning, and on homework and tests, with questions that also ask for short explanations.

 Course